Fact Sheet FS1287

 Visual support refers to using a picture or other visual item to communicate with an individual who has difficulty understanding or using language.

-Research has shown that visual supports or cues work well as a way to communicate.
-Visual supports are things we SEE that enhance the communication process.
+Research has shown that visual supports or cues work well in communication.
+Visual supports provide information learners can see which enhances the communication process.
 Ranging from body movements to environmental cues, visual supports capitalize on a person's ability to gain information from the sense of sight.
 Visual supports include the following forms:

 Visual supports work for all ages and all skill levels and can be useful in the following ways: giving information; helping to remember and retain information; organize thinking; reduce anxiety; handle change; and teach routines.
 Some examples of visual supports are pictures, videos, photos or drawings, activity schedules, a timer, written instructions to accompany verbal directions, recipes, models, and worksheets.
 It is important to incorporate visual supports in the educational setting of the program to enhance learning and increase successful participation.